datacarpentry/rr-organization1/instructors.md

 **Things that need to be fixed:**

-1. Delete the first two rows (rows 1-2).
-Move row 1 it to a `oceania_metadata.txt` file.
+1. Delete the first three rows (rows 1-3).
+Move rows 1 and 2 it to a `oceania-uk-metadata.txt` file.
     * *Point to make: First row should be column headers, but we don't want to lose metadata, so instead move it to a separate text file.
 This makes the file sort alphabetically with the data file,